Organising a Hen Party

 - Personalised T-Shirts.
 If it’s not a photograph you want, why not get some hilarious text or funny nicknames printed onto matching t-shirts for the whole party to wear (it will defo keep anyone from getting lost!).
 We’ll even pass you some ideas in our free t-shirt names and phrases list.

-- Hen Party Hangover Kit, a great way to treat your hens to some items they will definitely be thankful for when it comes down to the morning after a wild night out.
+- Hangover Kit, a great way to treat your guests to some items they will definitely be thankful for when it comes down to the morning after a wild night out.
 Add things like paracetamol, water, mints, sunglasses, face wipes, bobbles and headache patches to name a few.

-Step 5 – Keep Gathering All of Your Hen Party Inspiration
+Step 5 – Keep Gathering All of Your Party Inspiration

 Don’t neglect Pinterest!
-Pinterest is your best friend when it comes to hen party ideas, favours, decorations, sentiments and genius personal touches that your hen won’t soon forget.
+Pinterest is your best friend when it comes to party ideas, favours, decorations, sentiments and genius personal touches that your budding bride won’t soon forget.
 We regularly update our Pinterest with incredible ideas and inspirations that could come of use when it comes to the all-important hen party planning.

 We have Pinterest boards for: